Pranav-Kaluvacharla/Data-Analytics-Projects/README.md

 ✔️ Many students do not seek professional help due to stigma and lack of awareness.

-✔️ Exercise, meditation, and peer support play a vital role in mental well-being.
+✔️ Exercise, meditation, and peer support are vital in mental well-being.

 🔧 Tools Used:
 ✅ Excel – Data analysis, statistical functions, charts